University of Vermont Project ECHO

-This program is offered at no-cost to participants through a grant from the Vermont Department of Health.
+These programs are offered at no-cost to participants through a grant from the Vermont Department of Health.
 Participants can receive CME credits for each learning session attended.
-As a pilot offering, in exchange for your critical feedback to help us implement this new program, a $1,000 practice-level stipend is available.

 General questions about the University of Vermont’s Project ECHO can be directed to Patti.Smith-Urie@uvm.edu, clinical/topic-specific questions can be directed to Mark.Pasanen@uvm.edu

 Current Topics in School Nursing - Sessions 9/21/22 through 5/10/23